 Total hours required

-Students admitted into the B.A. in Africana Studies will be expected to maintain a minimum overall GPA of 2.0.
+Students admitted into the Africana Studies program will be expected to maintain a minimum overall GPA of 2.0.

 Amount of Transfer Credit Accepted